dpaulat/supercell-wx-docs/user-guide/settings.rst

 information from the operating system.
 This may result in the operating system notifying the user that Supercell Wx is using location information.

+Radar Site
+""""""""""

+The **Radar Site** location method will enable alerts issued within a selected radius from the selected Radar Site.
+In addition to selecting a radar site, two special values can be selected.

+- With Radar Site set to **default**, the default radar site will always be used when determining whether to play an alert sound.
+- With Radar Site set to **follow**, the currently selected radar site will be used when determining whether to play an alert sound.

 County
 """"""